viamrobotics/docs/docs/tutorials/get-started/blink-an-led.md

 Your board component panel will look like this:

 {{<imgproc src="/tutorials/blink-an-led/board-config.png" resize="1200x" style="width: 650px" alt="Config tab of the Viam app showing the board configuration.
-The board is named 'local' and the attributes are shown as empty braces.">}}
+The board is named 'local' and no attributes are configured.">}}

 {{% /tab %}}
 {{% tab name="Raw JSON" %}}